 January: I rang in 2015 alone at home while recovering from the car wreck that was still fresh on my mind and body, the effects of the concussions making life miserably and

 2015 was an interesting year, chalked full of rich lessons, memories, and life changing moments for me.
 I am pretty surprised at the large amount of things happening in the short time span of 1 year.
 This is definitely not a year I will forget.

 One main thing I learned was putting self-care as my top priority.
 I tend to worry what others think or I lean towards people pleasing, due to my past conditioning.
 But this year especially...I have truly learned the value of caring for myself.
 I fell

 During my hiatus I've begun to regularly consume a certain herb of questionable legal status.
 I was sitting in the storage area underneath my residence, smoking a bowl in the dimly lit area with only my new puppy for company.
 I had some chill EDM tunes playing on my phone.
 It was a quiet night on the plains, a little chilly in the unheated underbelly of a relic.
 Wrapped in my jacket, preparing for lift off...

+through all of 30.
 This tale literally plays out like an episode of the Jerry Springer show in telling.
 If you like HBO soap operas like Spartacus or Borgias, then you will enjoy this pretty juicy tale of love, politics, sex, and man whoring.
 Join me, the Bluegrass Skeptic, in enjoying some of the more colorful tales of biblical tales and myth in their full entirety that most don't hear in church.
 The Bible doesn't have to be all doom and gl

 ...combination of factors.
 Other things have intruded, I've been ill with a chest infection (hardly used a computer or did anything else much for 2 weeks) and have since done some major computer surgery which has banished Windows from my laptop in favour of Linux Mint (not difficult but time consuming - though very happy with the results).